 Test Construction Teams.
 DLOSCE test constructors work in teams, referred to as Test Construction Teams (TCTs), to develop DLOSCE items.
 In 2018, the DLOSCE Steering Committee authorized the formation of a DLOSCE Working Committee, composed of dental subject matter experts, to recommend structures for DLOSCE TCTs, and to guide the development of DLOSCE content during test construction meetings.
 The Working Committee proposed structures for DLOSCE TCTs, based on the DLOSCE test specifications and the needs of the examination program, and the structures were accepted by the DLOSCE Steering Committee and implemented shortly thereafter.
 Most DLOSCE TCTs meet multiple times per year, with most meetings approximately 21⁄2 days in duration.
-TCT meetings are typically facilitated by one or more members of the DLOSCE Working Committee, in collaboration with DTS staff facilitators.
+TCT meetings are typically facilitated by one or more members of the DLOSCE Working Committee, in collaboration with

+DTS staff facilitators.
 The main categories of DLOSCE TCTs are described in detail below.
 Additional teams may also be created on an ad hoc basis to meet the targeted needs of the examination program.

 Item Writing and Review Teams.
 Item Writing and Review teams typically consist of three to ten test constructors.
 Depending upon item development needs, multiple teams may be formed.
 Each team is responsible for developing items and reviewing newly written items to ensure content accuracy, currency, and validity, as well as adherence to the test specifications and item guidelines outlined by the Joint Commission.
 Item Writing and Review teams are typically organized according to the major areas of the DLOSCE test specifications (e.g., Oral Surgery, Periodontics).
-In order to serve on an Item Writing and Review team, a test constructor must be a dentist, educator and/or practitioner, and in the case of special areas of dentistry, a graduate of an accredited advanced education program in the specialty area for which they develop items.
+In order to serve on an Item Writing and Review team, a test constructor must be currently licensed as a dentist in the United States, and a graduate of an accredited advanced education program in the specialty area for which they develop items.

 Clinical Relevance Review Teams.
-Each Clinical Relevance Review team consists of at least 8 General Dentists.
+Each Clinical Relevance Review team consists of five to ten General Dentists.
 This team confirms the appropriateness of examination items in terms of their relevance to day-to-day clinical practice.
 The teams are also responsible for the final categorization of items, relative to the DLOSCE test specifications and in support of the general needs of the DLOSCE program.
-In order to serve on a Clinical Relevance Review Team, a test constructor must be a graduate of a dental program accredited by either the Commission on Dental Accreditation (CODA) or the Commission on Dental Accreditation of Canada (CDAC), a full-time or part-time practitioner or clinician/scientist with at least five years of experience in the United States or Canada, and currently licensed as a dentist in the United States or Canada.
+In order to serve on a Clinical Relevance Review Team, a test constructor must be a full-time or part-time practitioner or clinician/scientist with at least five years of experience, who is in practice at least 20 hours per week (inclusive of clinical teaching), and who is currently licensed as a dentist in the United States.